JonneErvasti/42Hive-Libft/README.md

-# Recreation of common library functions in C and a few extra
+# Recreation of common library functions
++ few extra (supposedly) handy functions in C.

+Repo will be updated as soon as more wild and useful functions appear from the bushes.